 7. Compatibility with Standard Hives

 The main differentiator of the Rose hive from others is its uniform dimensions.
 All boxes, honeycombs, and brood are of the same size in the Rose beehive.
-Furthermore, its overall dimensions matches with that of the B.S and Langstroth beehives.
-This therefore makes it possible for an existing beekeeper to switch from the other hive designs to the Rose hive without any problems.
+Furthermore, its overall dimensions match that of the B.S. and Langstroth beehives.
+This, therefore, makes it possible for an existing beekeeper to switch from the other hive designs to the Rose hive without any problems.
 The hives can be replaced gradually, piece by piece until all your hives are Rose beehives.

 Pros and Cons

 - Makes it easy to change old combs.

 - No heavy lifting is required while arranging boxes.